Help Center / Troubleshooting

 2. Click DMX Output, then click Art-Net.

-4. Select Automatic and click Find Nodes.
-Lightkey should now find your Art-Net interface.
+4. Select Automatic and then click Find Nodes.
+Lightkey should now find your Art-Net node.

-5. Select the Art-Net interface from the list and click Apply.
+5. Select the Art-Net node from the list and click Apply.

-After selecting your Art-Net interface, you also need to patch the universe(s) to Art-Net:
+Once Lightkey knows which node to send Art-Net data to, you also need to patch the universe(s) to Art-Net:

 1. Choose Lightkey > Manage Fixtures…